tangellapelly/GameDay/GameDay.md

-## Building a gas station chatbot with AWS Lex, Lambda and Here services:
+## Building a gas stations chatbot with AWS Lex, Lambda and HERE services:

-![alt text](screenshots/chatbot.png "testing the chatbot") In this tutorial, we will deploy a small chatbot with AWS Lex and Here servies to help users find the gas stations near by a specified location.
-We will explore the combination of AWS services, Here API services and how they can be stitched together to create a powerful, scalable and secure application.
+![alt text](screenshots/chatbot.png "testing the chatbot")

+In this tutorial, we will deploy a small chatbot with AWS Lex and HERE servies to help users find the gas stations near by a specified location.
+We will explore the combination of AWS services, HERE API services and how they can be stitched together to create a powerful, scalable and secure application.
 To complete this tutorial, you will need: An AWS Account, basic knowledge of the AWS UI, account with developer.here.com ,and some basic understanding of node/Javascript.

 # Step 1: Deploy Lex bot